dionyichia/clustering/README.md

 # clustering
-Research and benchmarking of clustering algorithms
+Research, benchmarking and optimising clustering algorithms for GPU integration

-test